-The meeting will be followed by a talk from Ros Schwartz.
+The panel/roundtable discussion will be followed immediately by a networking reception.

 SELTA was founded in 1982.
 Its aims are to promote the publication of Swedish and Finland-Swedish literature in English and to represent translators’ interests.
 For more information about SELTA, visit the About SELTA page.